sanjanabhatnagar/D.-melanogaster-PAM-score-Project/README.md

  ```

 We began by preparing D. melanogaster intronic sequences homolog sets from the other drosophilid species using custom scripts runLiftOverOnBed_gnu_parallel.sh which uses HAL liftover to fetch homologous sequences.
-We had also installed all the drosophilid whole genome fastas.
+We had also installed all the drosophilid whole genome fastas and drosophila_298.hal (Whole genome alignments).

  ```
 # Positive strand